mxguel/301-Days-Of-Code/log.md

 **Today's Progress:**
 * Resize problem

+**Thoughts:**
 I'm still stuck on this resize problem.
 I'm not sure exactly what's wrong, but I'm thinking that maybe one of my loops is wrong.
 I have to compare everything to see what exactly I'm doing wrong.

+**Link to work:**
+No commits today.

+### Day 48: [03/31/2019]

+**Today's Progress:**
+* Resize problem

+**Thoughts:**
+I finally finished the resize problem.
+I was having an issue with the fseek function after all.
+I didn't realized that I was using units of bytes instead of bytes * pixel size to move back to the beginning of each line.
+I finally got everything working properly after debugging and trying to solve for a long time.
+Now I ran into another issue: the file size in the header isn't being modified.
+I'll take a look tomorrow and submit it once I figure out why it's working that way.

 **Link to work:**
 No commits today.